 Possibly the most famous of the list, Tim Ho Wan is Hong Kong’s michelin-star restaurant.
 I never got the chance to try it as I was rushing for the plane but you could definitely try if you’re in the vicinity!
 This is the Sham Shui Po’s branch.

 Edit: I eventually did on my second trip and it’s really awesome!
 The char siew pau is a must-try, followed by the Ma Lai Gao.

 3. Visit Hong Kong’s street markets

 Visit to soak in the atmosphere, probably not so much of shopping.

 Fa Yuen Street Market and Ladies Market

-These are adjacent markets in the Mong Kok area, which is about 4 stops away from Tsim Sha Tsui if you take the MTR.
-You can also walk actually.
+These are adjacent markets in the Mong Kok area, which are about 4 stops away from Tsim Sha Tsui if you take the MTR.
+You can also walk.

-There’s a lot of knockoffs and small consumer electronics such as power banks and USBs.
+There are a lot of knockoffs and small consumer electronics, such as power banks and USBs.